Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/x86-64-register-and-instruction-quick-start.md

 # X86 64 Register and Instruction Quick Start

-This page contains very basic information on the x86_64 architecture: the register (ADD LINK) layout and naming and the some basic instructions.
+This page contains very basic information on the x86_64 architecture: the [register](/E-ComputerArchitecture/register.md) layout and naming and the some basic instructions.

 ## Registers